carew/carew/doc/pages/cookbook/hosting.md

 ---
-title: How to host a website build with carew?
+title: How to host a website built with carew?
 layout: doc2
 navigations: cookbook
 ---